tbidne/shrun/faq.md

 1. The first reason is historical: `legend` preceded `init`, so for a time the former was the only way to use aliases with `shrun`.

-2. Another reason for preferring `legend` is wanting a config specific to a certain project, rather than polluting something relatively global like `~/.bashrc`.

-3. Finally, the primary reason is that the legend allows us to easily combine _multiple_ commands and keep `shrun`'s usual semantics (e.g. concurrency, independence):
+2. More importantly, the legend allows us to easily combine _multiple_ commands and keep `shrun`'s usual semantics (e.g. concurrency, independence):

     ```toml
     legend = [